mihirb10/sports-ai-companion/replit.md

 ### ESPN Fantasy Football Integration

-**ESPN Fantasy Football API**: Integrated via the `espn-api` Python library to fetch real-time fantasy team data including roster, matchups, and standings.
-Requires `ESPN_LEAGUE_ID` for all leagues, and `ESPN_S2` + `ESPN_SWID` authentication cookies for private leagues.
+**ESPN Fantasy Football API**: Integrated via the `espn-api` Python library to fetch real-time fantasy team data including roster, matchups, and standings. **Per-user credential storage** ensures each user's ESPN league credentials are stored in their individual database record.
 The integration provides:
 - **Real roster data**: Pulls actual team roster with player names, positions, points, and injury statuses
 - **Current matchup**: Shows live scores and projections for the current week's matchup
 - **League standings**: Displays win-loss records and league rankings
 - **Personalized advice**: AI uses actual roster data to provide start/sit recommendations and fantasy strategy

-Setup requires users to provide their League ID and (for private leagues) authentication cookies from their browser's ESPN.com session.
+- **Automatic credential reuse**: Once credentials are provided, they're automatically used for all future requests

+**First-Time User Onboarding Flow**:
+When users ask about fantasy football for the first time, the AI presents a structured onboarding message explaining:
+1. **Option 1**: Manually input roster (for users who prefer manual tracking)
+2. **Option 2**: Connect ESPN league (recommended for automatic roster sync)

+For ESPN integration, the AI provides:
+- Clear instructions on where to find League ID (in the ESPN URL)
+- Step-by-step guide to extract ESPN_S2 and SWID cookies from browser developer tools (required for private leagues only)
+- A markdown table format for users to fill out their credentials

+**Credential Storage & Security**:
+- Credentials are stored in each user's `fantasy_context` database field (JSON)
+- No global environment variables - each user has their own isolated credentials
+- Supports both public leagues (League ID only) and private leagues (League ID + ESPN_S2 + SWID)
+- Credentials are automatically injected when calling ESPN API tools

+**Two-Step Team Selection**:
+1. First call shows all teams in the league
+2. User selects their team by name
+3. System remembers team name for automatic use in future requests

 Error handling includes specific messages for invalid credentials, expired cookies, rate limiting, and league access issues.

 ### Python Dependencies